Lemniscate-SHA-256/Fury/README.md

-# Fury
+# ROGUE
-Fuzzy logic programming language
+ROGUE is a fuzzy logic programming language